darena67/blog/content/blog/how-to-calculate-california-cannabis-excise-tax.md

 **(retail price +delivery+safety fees-promotions) * 15%**

 **The other note about Cannabis Excise Tax is that only recreational Cannabis is taxed.
-Medical sales are not subject to this tax and you need to make sure that you exclude them from your calculations.**
+Medical sales are not subject to this tax**, **and you need to make sure that you exclude them from your calculations.**

-Those are major pointsabout California Cannabis Excise tax.
+Those are the major points about California Cannabis Excise tax.
 If you need help setting up your Point of Sale System, please contact me at daria@redeyecpa.com